Curiosity allegedly killed the cat.

 The team is also working on implementing subtitle support to more and more engines: “I want to see more engines including support for subtitles, even if the original titles did not offer it, for multiple languages with the help from fans in the gaming community.”

 For Paul, the dream is for “the sister project ResidualVM, which focused on 3D adventure games, to be merged back into ScummVM sooner or later.
-So I foresee that eventually ScummVM will stand as a central hub for playing any kind of story-based game, be it text adventure, point-and-click, or role playing, 2D or 3D.”
+So I foresee that eventually, ScummVM will stand as a central hub for playing any kind of story-based game, be it text adventure, point-and-click, or role-playing, 2D or 3D.”

 Finally, Thierry believes that “In the future [ScummVM] will probably be expanded to include some other related genres, such as hidden object games or visual novels.”

 Unlike Paul, Thierry believes that ScummVM and ResidualVM will stay separate.
 “There have also been discussions of merging it with ResidualVM, which would bring support for 3D games and not just 2D into ScummVM instead of having two separate projects.
-But while some fairly recent game get supported, and some engines such as Wintermute have authoring tools that allow making new games, I think the project will remain focused on support for old video games, and helping preserve those, and I don’t see ScummVM shifting its focus to making or supporting new games.”
+But while some fairly recent games get supported, and some engines such as Wintermute have authoring tools that allow making new games, I think the project will remain focused on support for old video games and helping preserve those, and I don’t see ScummVM shifting its focus to making or supporting new games.”

 ScummVM started as a humble project of two students, Vincent and Ludvig, who wanted to re-engineer adventure games.
 Almost two decades later, the project grew exponentially.